JSON

 - call

-extension method to get the instance to configure routes to handle these cases, or - call
+Switchextension method to get the instance to configure routes to handle these cases, or - call

-method for a specific JSON object property.
+SwitchValuemethod for a specific JSON object property.

-instance of the specific JSON node or property value.
+These methods return the JsonSwitchContext instance of the specific JSON node or property value.

-and other related methods
+The instance has Case, Config, Default and other related methods

 used to configure predicate and callback handlers of routes.